pombreda/testly/readme.md

 ```

 ## How do I use it?

+### Short version

+Run `testly init` to make a spec file in your project's directory, edit it to define your program's behaviour and then run `testly` to run the tests.

+### Long version

-Test cases are defined in a YAML file called `tests.yaml`, in the same directory as your program executable.
-You must run the Testly script from this directory, but you can store it anywhere (although somewhere in your `PATH` is recommended for convenience).
+Test cases are defined in a YAML file called `tests.yaml`, in your project's root directory.
+You must run Testly from this directory, but you can store it anywhere (although somewhere in your `PATH` is recommended for convenience).

-The YAML file contains the name of the executable to test, and an array of objects, each of which represents one test case, and contains a description of the behaviour being tested, the input to provide to the program, and the expected output it should produce.
-An example spec file is included in this repository.
+The YAML file contains the command to execute to run your program and an object containing a heirarchy of test cases, defining arguments, input, expected output and errors and more.
+An [example spec file](tests.yaml) is included in this repository.
+You can also read the [full specification](https://github.com/lavelle/testly/wiki/Spec-File-Structure) of the file format in the wiki.

 Remember that JSON is a subset of YAML so if you are not familiar with YAML you can use JSON.
-YAML is advised, however, because it has support for multiline strings, allowing you to define your tests with a much cleaner and less verbose syntax.
+YAML is advised, however, because it has support for multiline strings, allowing you to define your tests with a less verbose syntax.

-If the output matches the spec, the test passes.
+For every test case, if the output matches the spec, the test passes.
 If not, a diff is shown, so you can work out what's going wrong.

 You can pass `-w` to the program and it will watch the source files of your program and re-run the tests every time they change.
 The files and directories to be watched are defined by an array of strings under the `watch` property in the test spec file.